pushakargaikwad/Education-Management-System/README.md

 - Each Module has its own separate folder, and can be installed separately.
 - Installation Steps are the same as for any standard Odoo Custom module

+## Note WIP 🚧
+Please note this repository is WIP.
+You can however start using the modules.
+You can also contribute to the development of the modules.
+Odoo 14.0 is being used as the base version for development.
+But you can use other version of Odoo too.
 ## Licenses

 This repository is licensed under [AGPL-3.0](LICENSE).